datarefuge/workflow/harvesting-toolkit/README.md

 - Re-uploading: if you found a problem in your first zip (e.g., you realized you missed a file) and would like to upload an improved one, that's ok.
 Just proceed as you did for the first upload.

 ## 7. Finishing up
-- In the Uncrawlable spreadsheet, briefly describe the method used for harvesting in cell "Method Used" in Harvester section
+- In the Uncrawlable spreadsheet, fill out all cells in Harvester section to document your actions.
-- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
+- In the Uncrawlable spreadsheet, change cell "Harvester: Current Status" to "Closed", for instance:
   ```
   @khdelphine Closed 1/22/2017
   ```